K-Phoen/php-slides/src/common/02_the_php_syntax.md

     !php
     // Interface may extend several other interfaces.
-    // This is not possible with class though! interface MyTraversable extends Traversable, Countable
+    // This is not possible with classes though! interface MyTraversable extends Traversable, Countable
     {
     }